saussam18/saussam18/README.md

 Few things about me for the curious folks

-- Current SWE @ MSFT
+- I play hockey once or twice a week as my main hobby and sport, all year round.
-- Favorite book this year is Thinking in Bets by Annie Duke (Thanks Jack Cunningham for the suggestion)
+- My favorite book is Thinking in Bets by Annie Duke (Thanks Jack Cunningham for the suggestion).
-- I have seen over 100+ bands live, and only want to see a ton more
+- I have seen over 100+ bands live, and only want to see a ton more.
-- I am an avid Seahawks fan, GO HAWKS!
+- I am an avid Seahawks and Mariners fan.
+GO HAWKS! #SEAUSRISE.
 - I try to be an early adopter of products, so if you have a cool product send it my way!
 - If you are looking to get to know me, take me to a Mexican Restaruant or Taco Bell and I am all yours!
-- I have been in a Long Distance Relationship for over 5 years (Sorry ladies, taken)

 <!--
 **saussam18/saussam18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.